viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

     mv ~/Downloads/viam-old-office-small-pcd data/
     ```

-#### Step 2: Add Cartographer as a SLAM Service in Offline Mode
+### Add the Cartographer Service

-Now that you have chosen a dataset that the service can use to build its map, you can set up Cartographer to run on your robot without a LIDAR scanning device.
+Now that you have chosen a dataset that the service can use to build its map, you can edit your robot's configuration to add Cartographer as a `SLAM` service with the attribute `use_live_data: false` [specifying offline mode](../#general-attributes).

-To enable offline mode, set the `use_live_data` flag to `false`.
-This tells the service to use only data found within the `data_dir` directory specified in your config while running SLAM.

-* Go to your robot's page on [the Viam app](https://app.viam.com/robots).
+1. Go to your robot's page on [the Viam app](https://app.viam.com/robots).
-* In the **CONFIG** tab, select the **Raw JSON** mode.
+2. In the **CONFIG** tab, select the **Raw JSON** mode.
-* Copy the following JSON code:
+3. Copy the following JSON code:

     ```json
     {